fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 * [Tail-recursive stack disciplines for an interpreter](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.53.2510&rep=rep1&type=pdf)

 ## Currying
-  * What can be additional advantage of currying if it is supported on the language level?
+  * What can be an additional advantage of currying if it is supported on the language level?
   * What are various definitions of currying?
-  * What are best practices of argument definitions in language with currying support?
+  * What are the best practices of argument definitions in language with currying support?
   * What languages cannot support currying?
-Is it "fixible" problem, if so propose the solution?
+Is it a "fixable" problem?
+If so, what is a solution?
-  * How currying can be emulated in OOP languages?
+  * How can currying be emulated in OOP languages?
-  * Why do carried functions fit better for point-free style?

 ## Point free style
-  * What are advantages and disadvantages of point-free style?
+  * What are the advantages and disadvantages of point-free style?
-  * Why do carried functions fit better for point-free style?
+  * Why do curried functions fit better for point-free style?
   * How can you compose functions like `createArray` and `length` if you have known number of elements to produce an array?
     ```typescript
     type CreateArray = <T>(amount: number, element: T) => Array<T>;